cisco/WXM-Invitations/README.md

  - Webex Experience Management invitations Module Architecture - This document details the architecture of the Invitations module in depth.
 Link -  https://cloudcherry.com/docs/cxsetup/guides/partnerarchitecture/
  - Partner hosted infra provisioning doc - This document explains how to provision the infrastructure required to deploy the Partner hosted components of the Invitations module.
 Link -  https://cloudcherry.com/docs/cxsetup/guides/partnerinfra/
  - Partner hosted Module deployment guide - This document explains how to deploy the partner hosted components of the invitations module once the infra is provisioned.
 Link -  https://cloudcherry.com/docs/cxsetup/guides/partnerdeployment/

-Please note that this version supports deployment on Microsoft Azure Private cloud.
-We will be releasing an update with support for AWS private cloud before end of May 2020.
-The new version planned will also have “Notifications” feature which is currently unavailable in this version.